WikiMini

 (2004)

-Total Drumming is a collection of loops and samples by Mick Fleetwood, released on October 2, 2001.[1]
-The release is a compendium of over 800 drum loops, intended for the purchaser to use for their own projects[2][3] Fleetwood is featured as the only performer on all of the samples and the loops are formatted as WAV files.[4]
-The project was produced by Mike Scheibinger and Jonathon Todd, and was released by Sony Creative Software.[5]
+Total Drumming is a collection of loops and samples by Mick Fleetwood.
+The release is a compendium of over 800 drum loops, intended for the purchaser to use for their own project[1] Fleetwood is featured as the only performer on all of the samples and the loops are formatted as WAV files.[2]
+The project was produced by Mike Scheibinger and Jonathon Todd, and was released by Sony Creative Software.[3]
+A special limited edition of Total Drumming was also released that included a signed booklet from Fleetwood.[4]

 Background

-Before work started on this project, Fleetwood listened to some of his older material to determine what he would record in Blue Moon studio with Scheilbinger and Todd.[6]
-It took three hours to unpack all of Fleetwood's gear, which included drum kits, wind chimes, talking drums, udus, timbales, a gong, and various hand percussion.[7]
-The gong Fleetwood played on this project was previous used for The Dance album from 1997; Todd had the instrument shipped to Blue Moon studio specifically for this purpose.[6]
+Before work started on this project, Fleetwood listened to some of his older material to determine what he would record in Blue Moon studio with Scheilbinger and Todd.[5]
+It took three hours to unpack all of Fleetwood's gear, which included drum kits, wind chimes, talking drums, udus, timbales, a gong, and various hand percussion.[6]
+The gong that Fleetwood played on this project was previous used on The Dance album in 1997; Todd had the instrument shipped to Blue Moon studio for the 2001 recording sessions.[5]

-Over the course of two days, Fleetwood spent over 30 hours in the recording studio tracking various grooves, one-shots, and "an assortment of percussive sound bytes".[7]
+Over the course of two days, Fleetwood spent over 30 hours in the recording studio tracking various grooves, one-shots, and "an assortment of percussive sound bites".
+The loops were recorded using the ACID recording software, which was developed by Sonic Foundry.[6]
+The samples were recorded and released as WAV files.[5]
 Several microphones were used to capture Fleetwood's instruments, including four Sennheiser MD421s on the tom drums, a Shure SM81 on the hi-hat, and an AKG C460 on the ride cymbal.
-Two ADK A51Ss served as stereo overhead microphones and two Milan VIP50s captured the ambiance of the room.[6]
+Two ADK A51Ss served as stereo overhead microphones and two Milan VIP50s captured the ambiance of the room.[5]

 Track listing